kungkingc/SOS-shoppingCart/README.md

 SOS Shopping Cart API
 =====================
-This API for shopping carts provides a selection of endpoints for interacting with backend mechanics for an online shopping website's cart as a micro-service, with cart transaction history database.
+This API for shopping cart provides a selection of endpoints for interacting with backend mechanics for an online shopping website's cart as a micro-service, with cart transaction history database.
 We utiltize continious integration (CI) and continuous deployment (CD) through Travis CI and Heroku.

-## List of requirements for this API.
+## List of requirements:

 - Update a shopping cart (add/remove)
-- Check out (Complete the purchase of all the items in the shopping cart)
+- Check out (Complete purchase of all products in current shopping cart)
-- Display history and current shopping carts
+- Display history and current shopping carts of each user

 # Contents